NMDP Cryopreservation Service

 - Increase donor availability by giving donors, donor centers or registries, apheresis centers and collection centers more flexibility in scheduling the donation date

-- Secure a reliable graft source
+- Secure a high-quality graft source

 - Offer transplant center physicians a reliable transplant experience with little financial risk